AndyBlightLeeds/px4-ros2-drone-simulation/README.md

 This repo allows the user to set up, build and run a simulation using:

-* An Iris quad-copter running PX4 firmware.
+* An Iris done running PX4 firmware.
-* The PX4-FastRTPS bridge to communicate with a ROS2 program that controls the Iris quad-copter.
+* The PX4-FastRTPS bridge to communicate with a ROS2 program that controls the Iris drone.
-* The Iris quad-copter is simulated using Gazebo.
+* The Iris drone is simulated using Gazebo.

 The versions of software used are:

 * Ubuntu 18.04LTS.
 * Gazebo 11.
 * ROS2 Eloquent.
-* Various PX4 repos using branches to fix revsions.
+* The PX4 repos Firware, px4_msgs, px4_ros_com, sitl_gazebo.
+Git branches
+of these repos are used to fix revisions.

 Bash scripts are used to install, build and run the simulation code.
 Bash scripts were chosen as they can be used directly on a PC, a small companion computer mounted on a drone such as a Raspberry Pi or in a docker container.
-The Bash scripts also serve as most of the installation documentation.

 The scripts are split into three directories, install, build and run.

 ## Installation